pladisdev/Discord-AI-With-STT/README.md

 # Discord AI With STT

+## Notice
+This is designed to be repurposed for individual projects.
+This is not a plug-and-play discord bot.
+The main purpose is to demonstrate how discord sinks can be used with STT, LLMs, and TTS.
 ## Updates
 - Added deepgram sink, which allows audio streaming for STT.
 Improves latency massively espicially for long sequences of dialogue.
 Can be repurposed for local STT streaming and other services.
 - Reduced latency for getting discord name from user id by doing the search only once.